Order Taking App

 • Automatic sync to the office and dispatch queue when back online

-• Built into the same platform as route planning and van stock, covered on our van sales software and field sales software pages
+• Built into the same platform as route planning and product stock, covered on our van sales software and field sales software pages

 Built for Distributors, Not Diners